OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

 One possible implementation of macro-expansion is to perform a double textual substitution.
-For example, the C++ preprocessor performs this double substitution, and then the compiler processes the resulting code, never seeing the macro call.
+For example, the C++ pre-processor performs this double substitution, and then the compiler processes the resulting code, never seeing the macro call.
 Of course, no function call is executed at run-time either.